RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 2. You can search based on product name and description.
 You can filter the products.
 We have following filter options:

 	  a. **All** - You can see the all products here.
-	  b. **Research** - You can see the products realted to compute and analytics here.
+	  b. **Research** - You can see the products related to compute and analytics here.
 Eg: Amazon EC2
 	  c. **IT Applications** - You can see the products related to storage and database here.
 Eg: Amazon RDS

 .. image:: images/Principal_Project_AvailableProducts.png